rxn4chemistry/AI4Aggregation/README.md

 ## Installation

-The project was developed and tested on Python 3.10 and utilise poetry as package manager.
+The project was developed and tested on Python 3.10 and utilises poetry as package manager.
 To install the package run the commands provided below.
 The installation is expected to take less than five minutes.

 ```console
 pip install poetry